 Srinagar is one of several places that have been called the “Venice of the East”.
 Lakes around the city include Dal Lake – noted for its houseboats – and Nigeen Lake.
 Apart from Dal Lake and Nigeen Lake, Wular Lake and Manasbal Lake both lie to the north of Srinagar.

-Srinagar boasts of the red apples, the orchards, the differently shaped trees, the ripe peaches; everything seems to contribute to the charm of the city.
+Srinagar boasts of the red apples, the orchards, the differently shaped trees, and the ripe peaches – everything seems to contribute to the charm of the city.

 On the other hand, Kargil, the second largest town in Ladakh, is so very simple yet has an unusual scenic beauty.
 Kargil exudes a vibe of peculiar calmness after a war, and one cannot help to wonder how.